spaceship-prompt/spaceship-prompt/docs/Styles.md

 Also have a look at [robbyrussel.zsh](../styles/robbyrussel.zsh) for a more extensively defined style.

-## Activating a style
+## Loading a style

-To activate a style simply write:
+To load a style simply run:

 ```zsh
 spaceship::load_style example
 ```

-To activate at shell startup append the preceding line to your `.zshrc` **after** the line where the theme is set,
+To load at shell startup add the preceding line to `$SPACESHIP_CUSTOM/styles/custom.zsh`

 The following utilities can help you in writing styles which depend on other styles..